 - Why you might be better creating a separate Seattle paid time bank.

 - The PTO Trap - The penalty built into the law for larger employers who use a PTO program to comply.

 - Tracking – The requirement that accrual be based on hours worked – not based on employee status – and what alternatives may be available.

-- Other important issues including reporting requirements, how to apply caps on leave, reinstatement issues, and dealing with job protection.
+Other important issues including reporting requirements, how to apply caps on leave, reinstatement issues, dealing with job protection, and the ERISA alternative.

 Why Should You Start Planning Now?
 Although the law is not effective until September 1, 2012, early planning is highly advised to address the following: